 12. Main Street New Iberia

 A drive down Main Street during filming in September felt like traveling from the “Queen City of the Teche” to a Christmas village, ableit one with 90 degree weather.
 The town really pulled out all the stops when it came to dressing up the National Register Historic District in holiday splendor.
 New Iberia's Main Street prospered during the steamboat era when Bayou Teche was the main route of commerce.
 Today the bayou is a national paddle trail and main street is thriving with quaint boutiques, specialty shops, restaurants and special events.

-The City of New Iberia will hold a premiere downtown at Bouligny Plaza (102 W. Main St.) on Nov.
-14, 2019 for a showing of the film before it is released nationwide on Lifetime on Nov.
-16, where it will run throughout the season in the network's "It's A Wonderful Lifetime" holiday programming.
+The City of New Iberia held a premiere downtown at Bouligny Plaza (102 W. Main St.) on Nov.
+14, 2019 for a showing of the film before it was released nationwide on Lifetime on Nov.
+16, where it ran throughout the season in the network's "It's A Wonderful Lifetime" holiday programming.
 For more information about the premiere, contact the City of New Iberia at (337) 369-2300, website or Facebook.

 Once you've seen the film, be sure to visit all the New Iberia locations we mentioned so you can experience your own Christmas in Louisiana.